top of page

 Eligibility: High-achieving juniors from high school and low-income backgrounds.

 The L.A.
-Times High School Insider youth journalism internship is an opportunity to cover breaking news, experience multimedia storytelling and learn how to create engaging stories.
-The program aims to teach students core journalism fundamentals and multimedia skills while simultaneously giving them exposure to a professional work environment and an opportunity to be mentored by leading journalists.
+Times High School Insider youth journalism internship is an opportunity to cover breaking news, experience multimedia storytelling, and learn how to create engaging stories.
+The program aims to teach you core journalism fundamentals and multimedia skills while giving you exposure to a professional work environment.
+You will have the opportunity to be mentored by leading journalists.
+Throughout the 6-week internship, interns will attempt to form stories alongside their mentors, supported by L.A.
+Times’ extensive training and workshops.
+Interns have previously covered a broad range of topics, including current events, education, arts and entertainment, etc.

 Cost: No cost; stipend provided ($16/hour)

-Location: Los Angeles (for Los Angeles residents)/ Remote
+Location: Los Angeles (for Los Angeles residents)/Remote

-Application Deadline (Summer 2023): April 23, 2023
+Application Deadline (Summer): April 23

 Program Dates: June 26 - August 4